Submitting Jobs

 This script compiles the MPI program using mpicc and runs it with mpirun, and specifies the number of processes with -n.

-Next, prepare a SLURM batch job script named job-test-mpi.sbatch to submit your MPI job.
+Next, prepare a Slurm batch job script named job-test-mpi.sbatch to submit your MPI job.
 This script requests cluster resources and runs your MPI program through mpi_hello_world.sh:

 #!/bin/bash